jawooson/AI_Project_3/README.md

 This metric used for accuracy is much better than traditional accuracy score because it deals with ranked data.
 Given a particular query and a test set, we want to find the most relevant code snippet compared.
 It is clear why rank is essential in testing because order is essential.

 ### In the W&B competition website, nDCG is used to rank different learning methods:
-* Normalized Discounted
+* Normalized Discounted Cumulative Gain
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTc4ODgzMzc0MSwyMDE3MDE0Nzc5LDEzMz
+eyJoaXN0b3J5IjpbMTk2MjMzMDUyNywtNzg4ODMzNzQxLDIwMT
-I4MDM3NzcsOTI4NTA4MDM3LC0xMTg1MTE5NzE2LDEwODYwMzA2
+cwMTQ3NzksMTMzMjgwMzc3Nyw5Mjg1MDgwMzcsLTExODUxMTk3
-MjIsLTk2ODYyMzQ1OSwxOTgzMzczODk5LC0xNjk1NDkwMTA3LC
+MTYsMTA4NjAzMDYyMiwtOTY4NjIzNDU5LDE5ODMzNzM4OTksLT
-0zMzMyNTQ4OTIsLTE1NDI3MzgyOTQsLTcxNjc2NjQ1NiwtMTM3
+E2OTU0OTAxMDcsLTMzMzI1NDg5MiwtMTU0MjczODI5NCwtNzE2
-MDc3MDk2NywxNzAwOTEwMDg4LC02NjYxNzY1NDUsLTIwMjMzOD
+NzY2NDU2LC0xMzcwNzcwOTY3LDE3MDA5MTAwODgsLTY2NjE3Nj
-E4ODVdfQ==
+U0NSwtMjAyMzM4MTg4NV19
 -->